 In July 1789 the National Constituent Assembly began to deliberate about how to guarantee and protect individual rights in the new nation.
 One solution was to enact a document that explicitly protected these rights.
 Rights-based documents were a feature of British law and the recently adopted United States Constitution.
-The Assembly formed committee to draft a bill of rights and, on August 26th 1789, it passed the Declaration of the Rights of Man and Citizen.
+The Assembly formed a committee to draft a bill of rights and, on August 26th 1789, passed the Declaration of the Rights of Man and Citizen.
 This declaration became a cornerstone document of the French Revolution – and according to some historians, its greatest legacy.
 The Declaration of the Rights of Man and Citizen served as a preamble to all three revolutionary constitutions and a cornerstone document for political clubs and movements.
 It also set goals and standards for subsequent national governments – standards that were ignored and trampled during the radical phase of the revolution.

 The main sponsor of the Declaration of the Rights of Man and Citizen was Gilbert du Motier, Marquis de Lafayette.
 A veteran of the American Revolution and a student of the philosophes, Lafayette embraced Enlightenment doctrines of constitutionalism, popular sovereignty and natural rights.
 On July 11th, three days before the attack on the Bastille, Lafayette delivered an address to the Assembly, expressing the need for a constitutional document that guaranteed the rights of individuals.
 He went as far as tabling his own draft declaration of rights, prepared in consultation with Thomas Jefferson.
 A prominent writer and political leader, Jefferson authored some of the American Revolution’s most significant documents, including the Virginia Declaration of Rights and the United States Declaration of Independence (both 1776).